The year is 1977 and Abba are taking their massively successful World Tour on the road to Australia.

 Bjorn fronted the ”Hootenanny Singers” when he was just 18, and it became a favourite folk/skiffle group in Sweden.

 Benny Andersson was a member of the “Hep Stars”, and at age 18 they covered international hits and were known as the “Swedish Beatles”.
 Andersson played keyboards, and his bands had several hits in 1965/66.

 When the band eventually got together as a foursome, it was clear that the output was (to use one of my favourite expressions) greater than the sum of the parts.
 The harmony between the two girls sounded like a full choir on some of their more memorable tracks – in particular, their signature song “Dancing Queen”.

-It’s difficult to find a more harmonious pairing in pop history.
+Is there a more harmonious pairing in pop history?
 Simon and Garfunkel and The Everley brothers spring to mind.
-The Proclaimers unfortunately don’t feature in my top list of talented harmonious pairings.
+The Proclaimers, unfortunately, don’t feature in my top list of talented harmonious pairings.

 Overnight Success Takes Years Of Hard Work

 The point is we are accustomed to the concept of “Overnight Success”.
 Celebrity Big Brother and other TV “reality” shows have blinded us to the fact that to be a success in any walk of life requires an apprenticeship.
 A period of learning.

 For some, this learning period is more extended than others but trying to skip it and look for shortcuts only ends in frustration and break up.